your-company/your-token/documents/culture.md

 Tenukido (the way of whole-board play).

-Pluripotency (Jack of all trades; master of none)
+Jack of all trades; master of none

-Beginner's mind.
+Zen mind, beginner's mind.

 ## Purpose